yibeichan/structsense/README.md

 ### 🔧 Environment Variables

 You need to set the following environment variables (e.g., in a `.env` file).
 WEAVIATE is a vector database that we use to store the knolwledge, which in our case is the ontology/schemas.

+- WEAVIATE related environment variables are only necessary if you want to use vector database as a knowledge source.

 #### 🧠 Core Keys